Returning Abil shines in Cignal rout of Rondina-less Titans; Petro routs ZUS sans Gagate

 Import Zoi Faki and new Choco Mucho star recruit Dindin Manabat paced the stunning loss with 13 and 8 points, respectively, as the Flying Titans also deal with the month-long losses of Alas star player Sisi Rondina and reserve Cherry Nunag.
 Kat Tolentino scored 4 in her return from an ear-related issue.

-Meanwhile, the Petro Gazz Angels, after five long years, finally kicked off their title defense in earnest with a 25-16, 25-21, 25-21 rout of the rebranded ZUS Coffee Thunderbelles still patiently waiting for Alas middle blocker and PVL Rookie Draft No. 1 overall pick Thea Gagate.
+Meanwhile, the Petro Gazz Angels kicked off their title defense in earnest with a 25-16, 25-21, 25-21 rout of the rebranded ZUS Coffee Thunderbelles still patiently waiting for Alas middle blocker and PVL Rookie Draft No. 1 overall pick Thea Gagate.

 Reigning All-Filipino MVP Brooke Van Sickle made the most of her three-set appearance with 22 points on 18 attacks, 3 aces, and 1 block, with 11 excellent digs and 6 excellent receptions, while longtime import Wilma Salas, playing with her late reinforcement partner Janisa Johnson in mind, scored 15.